gotchoices/MyCHIPs/doc/work-testing.md

   npx mocha sch-crypto
 ```

-Keep in mind that many of the tests assume that other tests have run just prior.
+Keep in mind that many of the tests are dependent upon other tests having been previously run.
 They expect the database to be a certain state before they begin.
 See the notes at the beginning of each test.
 For example, you may have to run a certain string of tests in just the right order to get valid results: